Akbeeh/real-time-social-media-streaming/README.md

 Check the content of `kafka_producer.py` and `kafka_consumer.py`.

-### 5. Run the scripts simultaneously
+### 5. Run Python files
+- First, generate the social media data.
-In order to see the data ingestion and processing in real-time.
+- Simultaneously, the Kafka scripts in order to see the data ingestion and processing in real-time.